mohsenoid/fyber_mobile_offers/README.md

 Used new SupportVector library in some icons cases for a better UI.

 Sample test cases are implemented by mockito, espresso, robolectric and mocking dagger.

+Used [circleci](http://circleci.com) as Continues Integration service which binded with Github repo.